Early history of fantasy

 The Epic of Gilgamesh was written over generations following the supposed reign of King Gilgamesh, and is seen as a mythologized version of his life.
 This figure is sometimes an influence and, more rarely, a figure in modern fantasy.
-Some scholars believe The Epic of Gilgamesh influenced the story of Noah and the flood.
-The magic part of fantasy is partly due to the Mesopotamian world: the use of "magical words" that have the power to command the spirits; to resort to a magical circle to defend the wizard against the spirits invoked; the use of mysterious symbols or seals to invoke spirits; the use of amulets that represent the image of the demon to exorcise it.

-South Asian
+Ancient India

-The Vedic civilization situated around the Indus river valley has a long tradition of fantastical stories and characters, dating back to Vedic mythology.
+India has a long tradition of fantastical stories and characters, dating back to Vedic mythology.
 Several modern fantasy works such as RG Veda draw on the Rig-Veda as a source.
-Brahman folklore was an evolution of the earlier Vedic mythology and had many more fantastical stories and characters, particularly in the Indian epics, such as the Mahabharata by Vyasa, and the Ramayana by Valmiki, both of which were influential in Asia.
+Hindu mythology was an evolution of the earlier Vedic mythology and had many more fantastical stories and characters, particularly in the Indian epics, such as the Mahabharata by Vyasa, and the Ramayana by Valmiki, both of which were influential in Asia.
 The Panchatantra (Fables of Bidpai) was influential in Europe and the Middle East.
 It used various animal fables and magical tales to illustrate the central Indian principles of political science.
 Talking animals endowed with human qualities have now become a staple of modern fantasy.

 The Baital Pachisi (Vikram and the Vampire) is a collection of various fantasy tales set within a frame story about an encounter between King Vikramāditya and a Vetala, an early mythical creature resembling a vampire.
 According to Richard Francis Burton and Isabel Burton, the Baital Pachisi "is the germ which culminated in the Arabian Nights, and which inspired the Golden Ass of Apuleius, Boccacio's Decamerone, the Pentamerone, and all that class of facetious fictitious literature."